 Ngong Ping Cable Car and The Big Buddha Welcome You Back!!!

-Once the cable car reopens, here's what's different after implementation of new safety and health precautions to prevent the spread of Covid-19:
+Here's what's different after implementation of new safety and health precautions to prevent the spread of Covid-19:

 - Only family and friends within the same group will be allowed to get in the same cabin.

 Ngong Ping 360 said it recommends only four to six passengers per cabin (half of the normal carrying capacity) to ensure sufficient distancing, and every cabin will be cleaned using 1:99 bleach immediately after people disembark.